dvergnir/dvergnir/README.md

 just now finishing my first out of 2 years at Noroff.
 I have 5 years of experience from ATEA Norge, where I got my Certificate of Apprenticeship in Computer Electronics in 2016.
 I worked with software, hardware, CCTV, IP-networks and some customer support.
-After I got my certificate I started working as a professional brewer, while simultaneously starting the first meadery in Norway, Mjøderiet.
+After I got my certificate I started working as a professional brewer, while simultaneously opening the first meadery in Norway, Mjøderiet.
 I worked as a production manager and general manager until Covid hit in 2020.
 That is when I decided to go back to my roots in IT and learn
 Web Development.